devspace-sh/devspace/docs/pages/chart/basics/components.md

 title: Components
 ---

-On this page the DevSpace helm chart components are explained and it shown how a new component can be added.
+On this page the DevSpace helm chart components (defined in `chart/values.yaml`) are explained.

 > If you just want to quickly add a database like mysql, postgres, mogodb etc. you can checkout the [predefined components](/docs/customization/predefined-components)